Getting started with pyrenew

 , pyrenew

-Installing Python3 (use tools like pyenv or compile and install from the release page)
+- You must have a Python3 installation (use tools like pyenv or compile and install from the release page).

-Familiarity with the concept of a class and metaclass in python
+- You should understand the concept of a class and metaclass in python.

-Familiarity with Bayesian inference, and a working understanding of MCMC methods used to fit Bayesian models to data (some resources are available here, and here)
+- You should be familiar with Bayesian inference and have a working understanding of MCMC methods used to fit Bayesian models to data (some resources are available here, and here).

-using poetry, run the following command from within
+, run the following command from within the directory

 project: